DETERMINISTIC6G/det6g-blog-prog-soft-tsn-switch/README.md

 Each packet is drawn by a vertical line.
 The traffic throughput of each traffic class is 1Mbps with total 789 packets.

 We can see that time-aware shaping is effective and works correctly.
-During the first 3 seconds, the two traffic classes, TC0 and TC1, are generated at the same time but the latter is available on its timeslots of 50 ms for each 150 ms as we setup in the TAPRIO qdisc above.
-Once TC0 is ended after 3 seconds, its timeslots are not used while TC1 still continues using its timeslots.
+During the first 3 seconds, the two traffic classes, TC0 and TC1, are generated at the same time but the latter is available on its time slots of 50 ms for each 150 ms as we setup in the TAPRIO qdisc above.
+Once TC0 is ended after 3 seconds, its time slots are not used while TC1 still continues using its time slots.
+The egress link is used only 1/3 capability during this interval.
-After 1 second, TC1 uses all available timeslots.
+After 1 second, TC1 uses all available time slots.